praneethpri/gitpy/README.md

 ##### Prerequisits

 Python 3 needs to be installed.

-There are no other depedencies.
+There are no other external depedencies.

 1) clone the repository.
 2) make a bash alias,